 What if slaughter-free, environmentally sustainable “clean meat” replaced conventional meat in the grocery store?

-The concept is revolutionary: growing meat for consumption, without using and slaughtering full living sentient animals.
+The concept is revolutionary: growing meat without using and slaughtering full living sentient animals.
 If scientists can grow human tissue from stem cells for use in medical procedures, then why not a similar process to “grow” or “brew” real pork, beef, and poultry?
 Clean meat is also referred to as cultured meat, in-vitro meat, and lab-grown meat.
 It is real meat grown in cell culture, without the use of antibiotics and hormones.

 Meat the Future spotlights the emergence of the clean meat movement, intimately following its movers and shakers, exploring the social issues that motivate them, and the challenges they face.

 Uma Valeti, a successful cardiologist who trained at the Mayo Clinic, has held leadership positions at the American Heart Association and American College of Cardiology.
 He recently left a successful career to pursue his dream to co-found Memphis Meats, a start-up tech company in Silicon Valley.
 Memphis Meats attracted global attention with the 2016 unveiling of the world’s first clean meatball, and the 2017 unveiling of the world’s first clean chicken fillet and duck a l’orange.
-They are a small team of young leading scientists, business and food specialists, who aim to bring products to market in 2021.
+They are a team of young leading scientists, business and food specialists, who aim to bring products to market in 2021.